 So, with that, what are some of the best toddler step stools available in today’s market?
 They include the following:

 2 Step Stool for Kids (2 Pack) by iLove

 This product by iLove just might be something uLove.
 It comes in a 2-pack, allowing you to keep one stool at the toilet and another at the sink.
 It also has a dual height design, which is perfect for kids who are growing like weeds (those 80-dollar Nikes you just bought?
 They’ll fit for about thirty seconds).

 Some of the pros of this kids step stool include its durability and portability – it’s strong but lightweight.
 It’s also versatile enough to use anywhere in the house (if desired) and it's made of non toxic materials.
 You down with PVC? iLove isn’t either!
 The stool has good grip too, providing kids with stability when they use it.

 In the cons column, the step is a bit narrow for some children.
 The height may be an issue as well – the stool proves too short for certain toilets.
 It may also be too short for small kids using it to wash their hands.
 Kids grow fast (as mentioned above), so some of these issue resolve themselves.

 Dual Height Step Stool for Kids by Secure Home

 This stool is designed to provide your kid with independence (“I am child, hear me roar.
 As I pee in potty, not on floor!”).
-They’re stylish, sturdy, and easy to move.
-They also hold up to 150 pounds, which makes them useful for some parents who are in the middle of toilet training.
+It's stylish, sturdy, and easy to move.
+It also holds up to 150 pounds, which makes it useful for some parents who are in the middle of toilet training.
 That bottle of aspirin on the top shelf of the medicine cabinet?
 This stool will help you reach it.